 Update: the latest version of the Impossible Burger is now made gluten free without wheat, which is a welcome change.
 Thanks to our readers for bringing this to my attention.
-Despite the fact that the Impossible Burger has been rumored to contain glyphosate (I have not seen a definitive test as of yet), I will plan on eating another Impossible Burger now that it is gluten free and update this review when I do.
-This review is based on my experience eating version 1.0, which did contain wheat.

 The Impossible Burger is environmentally friendly, that much cannot be disputed.
 Raising cattle the way we do does real damage to our planet, and it has to stop, at least at its current trajectory.
 The industrial farming system is unsustainable, environmentally ruinous, and cruel to both animals and humans alike.
 Companies like Impossible Foods that create tasty plant based comfort food are badly needed.

-Just because it’s made of plants doesn’t mean it’s good for you.
+However, Vegan junk food is an issue and just because it’s made of plants doesn’t mean it’s good for you.

 Impossible burger designed to look like real burger

 The Impossible Burger is designed to look and taste just like a real burger.
 This means the inventors were challenged to use plant matter to make a moist, “bloody” patty, with the same texture as real meat.
 To be fair, I must admit the Impossible Burger is reminiscent of a real burger, it has a texture and color that looks like ground beef.
 The aesthetic is impressive.
 The problem is that it uses ingredients that could be just as bad for some people’s health as eating a real burger every now and again.